GiroLive Panthers Osnabrück

 GiroLive Panthers Osnabrück is a German women's professional basketball team based in Osnabrück.
 The team currently plays in the 1.
 Damen-Basketball-Bundesliga, the highest level of basketball in Germany.
-The team plays its home games in the Schlosswallhalle.

 History

 For the 2022-23 Basketball Bundesliga season, Osnabrück regained youth international Frieda Bühner, who returned to her home club after just four games for the University of Florida.
 Bühner had been considered one of the top talents of young Europeans.
 Further, the Panthers had signed Point guard Angela Rodriguez.
 Yet, Osnabrück had endured setbacks which resulted from the injury to young star and top performer Jenny Strozyk.
 Other main performers included Marie Reichert, Merrit Brennecke and Emma Eichmeyer.